 This dish goes well with Indian bread as well as rice.

 The most popular way of enjoying it is with an Indian flatbread like roti, naan, or paratha.

 You can also serve it with some plain steamed basmati rice, jeera rice, or any other rice dish like chickpea pulao, vegetable rice, cabbage rice, etc.

 Always serve it hot with a dollop of ghee or butter on top.

 Can it be made with frozen spinach?

-Though traditionally palak paneer is made with fresh paneer only if that’s not available to you, frozen spinach can be used.
+Though traditionally palak paneer is made with fresh spinach if that's not available to you, frozen spinach can be used too.

 However, if using frozen spinach, I will suggest tweaking a few steps.

 Instead of blanching the frozen spinach, thaw it and then saute with green chilies and garlic for 2-3 minutes.
 Puree the sauteed spinach and then follow the remaining steps given in the recipe card below.